Weather of 2010: January 28–31

-The extreme weather had killed more than one million livestock, the herders' main source of income, according to the National Emergency Management Agency (NEMA) on the 29th.
+The extreme weather had killed more than one million livestock, the herders' main source of income, according to the National Emergency Management Agency on the 29th.
 The bad weather had also reduced food security, intensified poverty and increased domestic rural-urban migration for many families.
-Central Dundgobi Province was one of those in the grip of a 'dzud' event (that is to say a 'major natural disaster').
-A local herder named Javzmaa Batbold, a herder in Adaatsag County, Dundgobi province said that 120 of his 500 cattle had died so far.
-His ger (a traditional Mongolian felt and wood dwelling) was completely covered in snow, and only when the door's side cleared off did it reveal a dwelling lay underneath.
 The weather became rather extreme as 80 percent of Mongolia's territory was covered by snow, with depths of 20 to 90 centimeters.

 The State Emergency Commission issued an appeal to Mongolia's people to launch a campaign to offer aid to herders and called for the international community to donate food, medicines and equipment as well as funds to help herders.
 Most cattle in Adaatsag county of Dundgovi Province (Central Gobi), Mongolia died of hypothermia on the 30th.
 Fuel supplies were also running low.

-Snowstorms hit the east coast of the United States and the Sierra Nevada of California on the 30th and 31st.

 Heavy snow fell in the German Rhineland on the 30th and 31st.
 Travel chaos was widespread as the snow spread into Hungary and the rest of Germany.

-Heavy snow storms also hit Luxembourg on January 31.

-January 30 saw heavy snow storms hit the East Coast of America.
+January 30 and 31 saw heavy snow storms hit the East Coast of the United States and the Sierra Nevada of California.
 A nor'easter dumped tons of snow over much of central and eastern parts of the United States.
 The nor'easter unleashed heavy snow over the Central United States, and left some places with over 15 in of snow.
-It then moved eastward and made a sly turn up the coast of America, and left some places with over 12 inches of snow on Saturday, January 30, 2010.
+It then moved eastward and turned up the coast of America, and left some places with over 12 inches of snow on January 30,.
 Rain and floods also hit Southern California.
 6 inches of rain and temperatures of 15 °C were recorded at Long Beach and L.A. on the 31st.